The Earth is a beautiful place but most of it is still undiscovered by the majority of us.

 3. Kaya Mawa island, Malawi

-When we conjure images of beaches in Sub-Saharan Africa Tanzania’s Zanzibar, Mozambique’s private islands or Cape Town’s upbeat Camps Bay come to mind.
+When we conjure images of beaches in Sub-Saharan Africa we think of Tanzania’s Zanzibar, of the stunning photos of Mozambique or of Cape Town’s upbeat Camps Bay.
 To the most experienced travelers less popular places such as Mombasa in Kenya or some parts of Namibia and South Africa may also bring back fabulous memories but few will remember that Malawi has a large lake with sandy shores that feel just like being on the beach without the salty water.
 And for even more idyllic encounters fly into Lake Malawi and land on the little island in the middle of the lake where beautiful rooms carved out of stone dot the Kaya Mawa resort.
 Do not miss the chance to peek into the Honeymoon room which can only be accessed by boat at high tide.
 Isolation is guaranteed.
 And at night, enjoy romantic private dinners around the property with just candles and the infinite sky above you

 4. Nosy Be, Madagascar